Virginia Woolf

 Related Literary Movements

-Virginia Woolf was a pivotal figure in the modernist literary movement, which sought to break away from traditional narrative forms and explore new ways of representing reality.
-Her work is also central to feminist literary criticism, particularly through her exploration of women's experiences and advocacy for women's creative independence.
+Virginia Woolf was a central figure in the modernist literary movement, which sought to break away from traditional forms and subjects in favor of experimental techniques and a focus on the inner workings of consciousness.
+Her work also reflects elements of feminism and stream-of-consciousness narrative.

 Virginia Woolf books